 - A. Before issuance of the license all officers, directors, owners, shareholders, managers, members and agents of the licensee must apply for a registry identification card and all officers, directors, owners, shareholders, managers, members and agents must submit to a national criminal background check as provided in the Act and § 1.10(C) of this Part.
 Such individuals may be hired, appointed, or retained prior to receiving a registry identification card, but may not begin engagement in hemp cultivation, production, distribution, retail sales or other license activities until receipt of the card. - B. Registry Identification Card Requirement, Eligibility, Annual Fee and Application - 1.
-All officers, directors, owners, shareholders, managers, members, and agents of the licensee must apply for registry identification cards. - 2.
-All employees of the licensee, except those of a licensed CBD retailer, must apply for registry identification cards. - 3.
-Each licensee shall maintain a current list of all licensed cardholders associated with the licensee. - 4.
-There shall be a fifty-dollar (\$50.00) non-returnable, non-refundable annual fee for each Program registry identification card initial application and subsequent annual renewal. - 5.
+All officers, directors, owners, shareholders, managers, members, and agents of the grower and handler licensee must apply for registry identification cards. - 2.
+All employees of the grower and handler licensee, except those of a licensed CBD retailer, must apply for registry identification cards. - 3.
+For distributors and retailers, the licensee's compliance officer may apply for a registry identification card and may be designated by the licensee as its sole registry identification card holder. - 4.
+Each licensee shall maintain a current list of all licensed cardholders associated with the licensee. - 54.
+There shall be a fifty-dollar (\$50.00) non-returnable, non-refundable annual fee for each Program registry identification card initial application and subsequent annual renewal. - 65.
 Applications pursuant to § 1.10 of this Part shall be on such forms and through such submission mechanisms as directed by DBR.